-Three of Scotland's rural air quality monitoring stations have been monitoring ozone since 1986.
+Three of Scotland's rural air quality monitoring stations have been monitoring ozone for 32 years, 1986 - 2022.
 These are Bush Estate, Eskdalemuir and Strath Vaich.
-Figure 4.9 shows long-term trends in ozone concentrations at these three exceptionally long-running rural monitoring sites.
-All three sites showed a small increasing trend in monthly mean rural ozone concentrations over this period.
-For Bush Estate and Eskdalemuir this trend was highly statistically significant.
-For Strath Vaich the trend was minimal and not statistically significant.
-The graphs also show considerable fluctuation; this may reflect the fact that ozone is formed by reactions involving other pollutant gases, in the presence of sunlight.
+Figure 4.9 shows long-term trends in de-seasonalised monthly mean ozone ( $O_3$ ) concentrations at these three exceptionally long-running rural monitoring sites.
+Bush Estate and Eskdalemuir both show small but statistically highly significant increasing trends in monthly mean rural ozone concentrations over this period.
+For Strath Vaich, there has been neither an increasing or decreasing trend over the same period with concentrations generally staying the same.
+The charts also show a significant amount of fluctuation; this may reflect the fact that ozone is formed by reactions involving other pollutant gases, in the presence of sunlight.
 Thus, ozone concentrations depend substantially on weather conditions.
-There is also evidence that the "hemispheric background" concentration of $\rm O_3$ has increased since the 1950s due to the contribution from human activities4.
+There is also evidence that the "hemispheric background" concentration of ${\rm O_3}$ has increased since the 1950s due to the contribution from human activities.

 Six sites have been in operation for over 10 years.
-These are the aforementioned three sites, plus Auchencorth Moss, Glasgow Waulkmillglen Reservoir and Lerwick.
+These are the above three sites, plus Auchencorth Moss, Glasgow Waulkmillglen Reservoir and Lerwick.
 Trends in ozone concentration at these six sites are shown in Figure 4.10.
-In contrast to the thirty-year trends, the ten-year trends were less consistent.
-Four of the sites showed increasing trends with varying levels of statistical significance.
-The remaining sites, Bush Estate and Strath Vaich showed a not statistically significant decreasing trend.
+The ten-year trend analysis shows that three sites have increasing trends in $\rm O_3$ concentrations at varying levels of statistical significance.
+The other three sites (Bush Estate, Eskdalemuir and Strath Vaich) have slight decreasing trends; however Bush Estate and Eskdalemuir shows no statistical significance and Strath Vaich is significant to 0.05.